 While in treatment at Trafalgar Addiction Treatment Centres clients can expect to receive frequent and comprehensive individual therapy with our accredited therapists and addiction counsellors.
 The amount of individual therapy provided is based on the needs of the client and the Trafalgar treatment facility and programming selected.

-It is important for your therapist to assess your persisting problems and then work with you to determine the best plan of action.
+It is important for your therapist to assess your situation and work with you to determine the best plan of action.
 The first step is to uncover the problem(s).
 Once you and your therapist have an awareness of your issues, you can then begin to determine the root causes of your problems.
 From there, your therapist will work with you to develop the insights and skills needed to cope with your life challenges.

 Your therapist is there to help you establish specific objectives for therapy.
 This will include a broad overall objective as well as more focused goals that may evolve from session to session.